subsquid-labs/squid-tron-evm-example/README.md

 The requested data is transformed in batches by a single handler provided to the `processor.run()` method.
 The final data is presented as a GraphQL API.

-Dependencies: Node.js v20 or newer, Git, Docker.
+Dependencies: Node.js v20 or newer, Git, Docker, [Squid CLI](https://docs.sqd.dev/squid-cli/installation/) (optional).

 ## Quickstart